Article

 Marked in orange we see the role of the designer in product development

 Who the product designer works with depends a lot on the product team size.
 In smaller teams, product designers sometimes take over the responsibilities of other product design roles.
 In bigger teams, on the other hand, product designers always work closely with the whole team to push the product’s success together.
+The product designer's impact is seen in creating products, helping to create products that foster innovative products and deliver value to users and the business.

 Conclusion